apache/jackrabbit-oak/oak-doc/src/site/markdown/differences.md

 * By default user management operations require the specific user mgt related permission that has been introduced with OAK-1.0.
-This behavior can be turned off by setting the corresponding configuraon flag.
+This behavior can be turned off by setting the corresponding configuration flag.

 * As of OAK accessibility of items in the version store does not follow the regular permission evaluation but depends on access rights present on the